Importance sampling squared for Bayesian inference in latent variable models: Conclusions

 \section{Conclusions}

-This article proposes the importance sampling squared method for Bayesian inference when the likelihood is computationally intractable but unbiasedly estimated, and studies the convergence properties of the $\IS^2$ estimators.
-We examine the effect of estimating the likelihood on Bayesian inference and provide practical guidelines on how to optimally carry out likelihood estimation in order to minimize the computational cost.
-The applications illustrate that the $\IS^2$ method can lead to fast and accurate posterior inference when optimally implemented.
-We believe that the theory and methodology presented in this paper are useful for practitioners who are working on models with an intractable likelihood.
+This article proposes the IS$^2$ method for Bayesian inference when the likelihood is intractable but can be estimated unbiasedly.
+Its advantages are that it gives accurate estimates of posterior moments and the marginal likelihood and estimates of the standard errors of these estimates.
+We note that if the model is estimated by IS$^2$, then the marginal likelihood estimate and the standard error of the estimator are obtained automatically.
+However, even if the model is estimated by MCMC, IS$^2$ can be used effectively to estimate the marginal likelihood and the corresponding standard error.
+The article studies the convergence properties of the $\IS^2$ estimators.
+It examines the effect of estimating the likelihood on Bayesian inference and provides practical guidelines on how to optimally select number of particles to estimate the likelihood in order to minimize the computational cost.
+The applications illustrate that the $\IS^2$ method can lead to fast and accurate posterior inference when optimally implemented, and demonstrate that the theory and methodology presented in this paper are useful for practitioners who are working on models with an intractable likelihood.